BDhackers009/nethunter-termux/README.md

 proot-distro login kali --user [username]
 ```

-replace [username] to ur username and dont forger to remove the brackets.
+replace [username] to ur username and dont forget to remove the brackets.

 #Enjoy...